margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Where do they go?
 From the driveways in the port city to the shipyard to the country roads.
 There's a beautiful chain of freight traveling through the port cities and then through the country.
 And some have American flags hanging in the windows.

+## It All Started in Virginia ##
+It all started in Virginia.
+Some people chose liberty and traveled across the seas.
+They had no idea what they would discover, but they discovered some new land for the mark of freedom.
+Not everything was perfect when they discovered this new land.
+There were hypocrites, and there was violent behavior.
+But they launched the way for some pioneering people.
+But the sail launched the ground landing for some pioneering people.

+Now is the time of awakening.
+Now is the time of revival.

 ## From Port to Port ##
 From port to port the sun shines in every place from different angles.